A Rainbow in the Dark

-"I know you can't see it, Harry, but there's a gate here that leads into the courtyard of my house.
-We'll be spending the night here and then we can go to Diagon Alley after breakfast tomorrow."
+"I know you cannot see it, Harry, but there is a gate here that leads into the courtyard of my house.
+We will be spending the night here and then we can go to Diagon Alley after breakfast tomorrow."
 Severus replied taking out the moonstone pendant he always wore on a chain around his neck and placing it into the indentation on the gate.
 There was a click and the gates opened.
 He reached out to Harry.
-"Just walk straight ahead and you'll see the house."
+"Just walk straight ahead and you will see the house."

 Harry walked in the direction the professor indicated and suddenly he saw the house.
 He wondered why he couldn't see it before.
 He walked across the courtyard to the double doors and waited for Professor Snape to come and open the door.

 Severus was proud of Witch's Moon.
 It was made of what looked like grey, quarried stone.
 It had two wings that had been built in the same style as the main house and with the same material.
 It meshed nicely architecturally and aesthetically without being ostentatious like the Malfoy and Potters mansions.
 He inherited it when he was twenty-five, but had never really had time to explore the entire house or the grounds.
 He fitted the medallion into the indentation in the front door and it swung open.
 He and Harry went inside and Severus locked the door behind them.